-According to Boston University’s New England Centenarian Study centre, more than 85 per cent of people who live to over 100 are women.
+According to Boston University’s New England Centenarian Study center, more than 85 percent of people who live to over 100 are women.

 Compared with women, men are less likely to visit their doctor, and, even when they do, they have shorter visits.
 Men are also more likely to seek help for health problems once their ailment, symptoms or illnesses advance.